Live Your Best Life in a Residential Community Designed for You

 More than 300 cities around the U.S. and other areas of the world are being built specifically to promote wellness.
 From well-attended community events to real estate designed explicitly around farmers' markets and parks, these cities have thought of everything.
 Although it sounds new-age and a little radical, is this where the communities of the future are headed?

-Lake Nona in Orlando, Florida, is a benchmark wellness community that incorporates a medical center, corporate park, recreational centers, multiple retail centers, and restaurants – in addition to single-family housing (courtesy of Tavistock Development Company).
+Similar to the planned community above, Lake Nona in Orlando, Florida, is a benchmark wellness community that incorporates a medical center, corporate park, recreational centers, multiple retail centers, and restaurants – in addition to single-family housing.
+(Photo credit: Photo by Ameer Basheer on Unsplash)

 Designed for the Community